chinamike65/hugo-tuolesi/content/book3/book3en.md

 In June 2014, due to overwork, I felt unwell.
 Afterwards, at the strong request of the Hong Kong disciples, I went to Hong Kong for a physical examination and adjusted my medication for half a year.

-The master hopes that the vast number of Buddhist students can correctly understand the essence of the Buddha's Dharma and have a strong desire for the Buddha's holy teaching, get out of the misunderstanding of non-sequential and blind practice, and diligently study and reflect on the path to enlightenment, and practice diligently according to the three scopes, in order to realize enlightenment as soon as possible!
+The master hopes that the vast number of Buddhist students can correctly understand the essence of the Buddha's Dharma and have a strong desire for the Buddha's teaching, get out of the misunderstanding of non-sequential and blind practice, and diligently study and reflect on the path to enlightenment, and practice diligently according to the three scopes, in order to realize enlightenment as soon as possible!

 Bow down, thank you, Master!